-ERA is mainly indicated for RIF patients, since they are at higher risk of having a displaced window of implantation (Ruiz-Alonso et al. Fertil Steril, 2013).
-Therefore, this analysis could be beneficial for patients with 2 previous failed cycles with their own oocytes or 1 previous failed cycle with ovum donation, in which good-quality embryos were transferred.
+ERA is indicated for patients with recurrent implantation failure (RIF), since they are at higher risk of having a displaced window of implantation (Ruiz-Alonso et al. Fertil Steril, 2013).
 On the other hand, the application of ERA to patients without RIF has also been explored (Simon et al. Reprod BioMed Online, 2020).